kubernetes-retired/heapster/docs/model.md

 `/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/metrics/{metric-name}?start=X&end=Y`: Returns a set of (Timestamp, Value) pairs for the requested pod-level metric, within the time range specified by `start` and `end`.

-### Pod-Container-level Metrics
+### Container-level Metrics
 Container metrics and stats are accessible for both containers that belong to pods, as well as for free containers running in each node.
-Supported since V1.3.0.

 `/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/`: Returns a list of all available containers under a given pod.
+Note: Not Supported only in V1.2.0.

 `/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}/metrics/`: Returns a list of available container-level metrics

 `/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}/metrics/{metric-name}?start=X&end=Y`: Returns a set of (Timestamp, Value) pairs for the requested container-level metric, within the time range specified by `start` and `end`.

-### Free-Container-level Metrics
 `/api/v1/model/nodes/{node-name}/freecontainers/`: Returns a list of all available free containers under a given node.

 `/api/v1/model/nodes/{node-name}/freecontainers/{container-name}/metrics/`: Returns a list of available container-level metrics